syncfusion-content/maui-docs/MAUI/Autocomplete/Overview.md

 ---
 layout: post
 title: About .NET MAUI Autocomplete control | Syncfusion
-description: Learn here all about introduction of Syncfusion .NET MAUI Autocomplete control, its features, and more.
+description: Learn here all about the introduction of Syncfusion .NET MAUI Autocomplete control, its features, and more.
 platform: maui
 control: SfAutoComplete
 documentation: ug